openfaas/openfaas.github.io/_posts/2023-06-20-introducing-iam-for-openfaas.md

     --from-file client_secret=./client_secret
 ```

-Add the following to the values-iam.yaml file we created earlier:
+Add the following to the values-iam.yaml file you created earlier:

 ```diff
 +dashboard: